- Best Overall: Frolic! Flower School With Chelsea Fuss

 - Best Foraged Wreath: Local Kitchen Witch

 No matter the season, adding a wreath to your home is sure to bring a festive mood to your indoor or outdoor decor.
 While options at your local florist or nursery could certainly serve that purpose, trying your hand at your own DIY version is a much more affordable—and creatively satisfying—option.
-Whether you’re looking to create a wreath out of natural plants (or would like to start utilizing foraged materials) or if you're interested in making something traditional for the holidays, we’ve got you covered.
+Whether you’re looking to create a wreath out of natural plants (or would like to start using foraged materials) or if you're interested in making something traditional for the holidays, we’ve got you covered.

 We’ve put together a list of the best online wreath making classes that you can take at home.
 So, if you’d like to learn the basics of building a wreath from scratch with simple items from the craft store, or want to experiment with a wreath that’s a bit more artistic, we have a lineup of online workshops and classes to get your creative juices flowing.

 Best Overall: Frolic!
-Flower School with Chelsea Fuss
+Flower School With Chelsea Fuss

-Chelsea Fuss, the owner of Frolic! and Frolic Flower School, apprenticed with a variety of floral designers in London and at gardens in the English countryside, as well as florists in the United States, before opening her own flower shop at age 23.
+Chelsea Fuss, the owner of Frolic! and Frolic!
+Flower School, apprenticed with a variety of floral designers in London and at gardens in the English countryside, as well as florists in the United States, before opening her own flower shop at age 23.

 Now based in Lisbon, Portugal, her aesthetic is a mix, according to her website, of “English country style with modern simplicity.”
 Fuss also hosts a variety of online floral arranging courses.
 Join her Online Wreath Masterclass where you will learn three types of wreath making methods that you can create with ingredients local to you.